hajisatoshi/btc-tracker/README.md

 5. Commit your changes (`git commit -m 'Add amazing feature'`)
 6. Push to the branch (`git push origin feature/amazing-feature`)
 7. Open a Pull Request

-### Code Style

-- Follow PEP 8 Python style guidelines
-- Use `black` for code formatting
-- Run `flake8` for linting
-- Add tests for new features

 ## 📄 License